Written by: Ankit Yadav

 New Zealand4732.32EnglandLord’s19 Jun 1958

 On 17 October 2024, India registered their 3rd lowest Test total against New Zealand.
-This is the most recent entry in the top 20 list.
+This is one of the recent entry in the top 22 list.
 After the first day was washed out due to rain, India managed to score only 46 runs in their first innings.

 3rd Lowest Test Total Against New Zealand